-• Subwoofer low-pass filter:

-- Cutoff frequency (default is disabled): defines the cutoff frequency for the low-pass filter that can be applied to the subwoofer. - Filter type (default is Butterworth): defines the type of filter used at the cutoff frequency.
+- Subwoofer low-pass filter settings: - Cutoff frequency (default is "disabled"): defines the cutoff frequency for the low-pass filter that can be applied to the subwoofer. - Filter type (default is Butterworth): defines the type of filter used at the cutoff frequency.
 The elliptic filter is sharper than the Butterworth but shows ripples in the whole bandwidth. - Filter order (default is 4): defines the steepness of the filter.
 The slope gets stiffer as you increase the filter order.
-Please be aware that such changes may result in significant phase shifts - Rp value (for elliptic filter) (default is 0.1 dB): sets a maximum amplitude ripple above the cutoff frequency. - Rs value (for elliptic filter) (default is 80 dB): defines the attenuation below the cutoff frequency. - Decimation: It is strongly recommended not to change these settings unless you have been requested to do so by your Distributor. - Advanced FIR: It is strongly recommended not to change these settings unless you have been requested to do so by your Trinnov Distributor.
+Please be aware that such changes may result in significant phase shifts - Rp value (for elliptic filter) (default is 0.1 dB): sets a maximum amplitude ripple above the cutoff frequency. - Rs value (for elliptic filter) (default is 80 dB): defines the attenuation below the cutoff frequency. - Decimation settings:

+It is strongly recommended not to change these settings unless you have been requested to do so by your Trinnov Distributor.